 - APS is receiving the most attention in many municipalities.
-All 14 municipalities stated that they have enhanced pedestrian signal phasing by installing APS (Figure 9). - Pedestrian countdown timers and no-turn-on-red restrictions are also used to enhance safety of pedestrian signal phasings. - Few municipalities stated that they use LPI and passive sensors (devices that automatically detect pedestrian presence and request for pedestrian interval) to improve safety of pedestrian signal phasings.
+All 14 municipalities stated that they have enhanced pedestrian signal phasing by installing APS (Figure 9). - Pedestrian countdown timers and no-turn-on-red restrictions are also used to enhance safety of pedestrian signal phasings. - Few municipalities stated that they use LPI and passive sensors (devices that automatically detect pedestrian presence and request for pedestrian integral to imprese a fate of a to improve pedestrian signal phasing?

+interval) to improve safety of pedestrian signal phasings.

-Converting Pedestrian Signal Phasings Although conversion of pedestrian signal phase type is infrequent, the decision to change existing pedestrian signal phasing can evolve from several sources of input (Figure 10).
+Converting Pedestrian Signal Phasings

+Although conversion of pedestrian signal phase type is infrequent, the decision to change existing pedestrian signal phasing can evolve from several sources of input (Figure 10).

 - Citizen complaints are the most influential factor that drives the process of changing a pedestrian signal phasing.
 Eight municipalities stated that they are greatly influenced by citizen complaints. - Recommendations based on safety and operations data and the expertise of engineers and planners were also dominant factors that municipalities rely upon in changing pedestrian signal phasings.

-Based on safety/ operations data What decision-making process does your municipality typically rely upon to change existing pedestrian signal phasings. - Political pressure appears to be the least influential factor that municipalities rely upon in changing pedestrian signal phasings.
+Political pressure appears to be the least influential factor that municipalities rely upon in changing pedestrian signal phasings.